The Truth About Trust-Based Marketing

 How Can You Learn More About Marketing?

 If you want to start or advance a career in marketing, one of the best choices you can make is to earn a business degree or management degree.
-Specifically, a Master of Business Administration (MBA) degree or an MS in Marketing can provide you with the level of knowledge you need to successfully apply complex marketing principles, like trust-based marketing, to the messaging for new products and services.
+Specifically, a Master of Business Administration (MBA) degree can provide you with the level of knowledge you need to successfully apply complex marketing principles, like trust-based marketing, to the messaging for new products and services.

-While going back to school might seem difficult, online education can make earning a Master of Business Administration or master’s in marketing much more feasible.
+While going back to school might seem difficult, online education can make earning a Master of Business Administration much more feasible.
 Instead of moving to be near one of the top MBA programs or best business schools, you can enroll in a university offering online graduate degree programs and complete the majority of your master’s degree from home.

 Are there other advantages to online learning?
 Absolutely.
-Not only can earning an MBA online or MS in Marketing online allow you to attend classes from home, online MBA programs and online MS degree programs offer a flexible schedule.
+Not only can earning an MBA online allow you to attend classes from home, but online MBA programs also offer a flexible schedule.
 That means you can focus on your degree program at whatever time of day is best for you, allowing you to continue working full time.

-Trust-based marketing is just one way the business and marketing world are changing.
-When you enroll in an online MBA or MS in Marketing program, you can gain the knowledge you need to address a full range of modern marketing challenges.
+Trust-based marketing is just one way the business and marketing world is changing.
+When you enroll in an online MBA program, you can gain the knowledge you need to address a full range of modern marketing challenges.

-Walden University is an accredited institution offering both a Master of Business Administration degree program and an MS in Marketing degree program online.
+Walden University is an accredited institution offering a Master of Business Administration degree program online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.